- Optimizely Web Experimentation

 Optimizely Experimentation’s Stats Engine removes the requirement to calculate the sample size you need in advance because it collects evidence as your test runs to declare significant results and shows you winners and losers as quickly and accurately as possible.

 Even so, you can plan more accurately if you understand how sample size affects experiment length and can estimate experiment length in advance.
-Read on to learn how, or head to our Optimizely Academy course on planning and prioritizing experiments.

 Even though you no longer need to calculate sample size as an experiment runs, you should understand why it is important to have a healthy sample size when making decisions.